brunoleomont/ficticius-clean/README.md

 -  Run `mvn spring-boot:run` to start the project
 -  Access `http://localhost:8080/swagger-ui/index.html` to see the Swagger

+Or

+-  Clone this repo
+-  Run `docker-compose up --build`
+-  Access `http://localhost:8080/swagger-ui/index.html` to see the Swagger

 ----------

 Made with :blue_heart: by brunoleomont  👋  [Get in touch!](https://www.linkedin.com/in/brunoleomont/)